88-degrees/Book-of-Changes/appendix05s1.md

 P. Regis translates paragraph 1 by -- 'The ancient (sages), the most excellent men, were the authors of the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching), in making which they were assisted by an intelligent spirit, who for their help produced the plant called [**Shī**](shi.jpg) (蓍).'

 But the text will not admit of this version, nor have I found the view given in it in any Chinese writer.
 It is difficult to make up one's mind whether to translate -- 'the sage,' or 'the sages.'
-[Kǒng Yǐng-dá](https://en.wikipedia.org/wiki/Kong_Yingda) contends that the writer had [Fú-xī](https://en.wikipedia.org/wiki/Fuxi) and him alone in his <sub>[p.
-423](#p-423)</sub> mind.
+[Kǒng Yǐng-dá](https://en.wikipedia.org/wiki/Kong_Yingda) contends that the writer had [Fú-xī](https://en.wikipedia.org/wiki/Fuxi) and him alone in [his mind](#p-423).
 To me it seems otherwise.
 [Fú-xī](https://en.wikipedia.org/wiki/Fuxi), if we accept the testimony of universal Chinese consent, made the eight trigrams; but he did not make the [**Yì**](https://en.wikipedia.org/wiki/I_Ching), which, by the same consent, was the production of [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) and his son.

 The text would seem to say that the sages 'produced' the plant, but this is so extravagant that the view indicated in my supplementary clause appears in all the best commentators.
 So understood, the [Yì Jīng](https://en.wikipedia.org/wiki/I_Ching) may be said to 'give mysterious assistance to the spiritual Intelligences,' or, if we take that name as singular (according to the analogy of chapter 6), to the Divine Being in affording a revelation of His will, as in paragraph 3.
 We may well say that it is a pity the revelation should be so enigmatical; but the author, it must be remembered, is writing from his own standpoint.
 [Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) and his son, as I have endeavoured to show in the Introduction, merely wished to convey, under the style and veil of divination, their moral and political lessons.